davidemarchesan/unreal-spinning-wheels/README.md

 ![Slide](Media/images/velocity.jpg)

-When velocity vector and facing direction vector are the same, the car returns on drive mode.
+When velocity vector and facing direction vector are aligned again, the car returns on drive mode.

 #### Crash

-The car enter crash mode when hitting a wall at high speed.
-The speed is cut by a percentage and the velocity vector is changed to the hit point bounce vector.
+The car enters crash mode when hitting a wall at high speed.
+The speed is cut by a percentage and the velocity vector is reflected using hit impact normal (bounce vector).

 Also, the car starts spinning.
 When the spinning speed comes down to a controllable value, the player can retake control of the car on slide mode.